(A chapter of Akayama DanJay.)

 The other scratched the dog behind the ears.
 “Good girl!” he said.
 “You caught him!”

 Jay stashed the bug-stick in the envelope and put it back in his backpack.
 “Do you get lots of smugglers?”

 While one security-guard led the dog away, the other considered the question.
 “Crickets are only legal in Sheridan and Amsterdam, but they grow in most conditions.
 There’s no reason to smuggle—people plant their own.
 But some visitors forget bug-sticks in their luggage, so we confiscate them to avoid international incident.
-Centipedes are illegal everywhere, and they only grow near the peak of our main island.
+Centipedes are illegal everywhere, and they only grow near the peak of our main island, guarded by the monastery.
 Anyone with a centipede in their luggage is a smuggler, and a devoted one.
 We catch at least one a month, but we’re sure some slip through.”